South Australia and Lot Fourteen tackling the skills shortage with innovation, investment and vision

-CIOs attending ADAPT CIO Edge Event earlier this year that attracting and retaining talent was their third highest business priority.
+CIOs attending the ADAPT CIO Edge Event earlier this year that attracting and retaining talent was their third-highest business priority.

 We should not fear new technologies, such as AI/Robotics/ML etc. rather look at how we can leverage the technologies to augment our existing skills.

 Like South Australia, on a much larger scale, is proving, this is the key to acquiring new talent, while at the same time reducing attrition rates of existing skills:

 South Australia has historically, not had a people first mindset in regard to its economy, its renewed focus on people and technology has led to a claimed 31% reduction in net interstate migration, it plans to further reduce this by driving more jobs and opportunities in technology related fields.”